okalachev/vl53l1x_ros/README.md

 The resulting measurement rate is *1 / (timing budget + 0.004) Hz*.

-`mode` is one of three distance modes, with the timing budget of *0.1 s*, *Short*, *Medimum* and *Long* modes have maximum distances of 136, 290, and 360 cm, respectively.
+`mode` is one of three distance modes, with the timing budget of *0.1 s*, *Short*, *Medium* and *Long* modes have maximum distances of 136, 290, and 360 cm, respectively.

 See the [official documentation](https://www.st.com/resource/en/datasheet/vl53l1x.pdf) for more information on mode and timing budget.